These tablets will help protect against malaria when travelling to a country where malaria occurs.

 They are one of a number of measures that you need to take to reduce your risk of malaria.
 Others include wearing suitable clothing, using insect repellents and sleeping in screened rooms or beds.

-It is important that you take these tablets for one week before you travel, during the whole of your stay, and for four weeks after you return.
+It is important that you take these tablets for one or two days before you travel, during the whole of your stay, and for seven days after you return.

 Because the pattern of malaria varies with the part of the world you are travelling to, as well as the season and the type of activity you have planned, you should always obtain the latest advice about malaria prevention from your doctor, pharmacist or travel organiser.
 A backpacking trip may well require different preventative measures against malaria to those needed for a business trip to a city.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking proguanil it is important that your doctor or pharmacist knows:
+For these reasons, before you start taking the tablets it is important that your doctor or pharmacist knows:

 - If you are pregnant, trying for a baby or breast-feeding.